 Shingles, flashing, chimneys, vents, trim and gutters, drip edges, skylights, downspouts, and other visible, accessible roof related items

-Water Pressure, water distribution systems, hose bibs, sinks and faucets, baths/showers and toilets, whirlpools, sump pumps, and other plumbing components
+Water Heater, water pressure, water distribution systems, hose bibs, sinks, faucets, baths/showers, toilets, whirlpools, sump pumps, and other plumbing components

 Floors, ceilings, walls, windows, doors, locks, stairs, banisters, cabinets, shelving, build-in appliances, free standing appliances, and other interior related components

 Service entry and clearances, service panel, switches, outlets, lights and light fixtures, visible wiring and junction boxes, grounding system, and other related electrical components

 Furnace, air conditioner, air handlers, heat pumps, ductwork, whole house fans, ceiling fans, window units, non-bonded gas lines, and other HVAC components

 Basement walls, crawlspace, insulation, ventilation, posts, columns, beams, floor joist, moisture, mildew, and other foundation related items

 Joist hangers, lag bolts, ledger boards, wood rot, cracks, voids, loose handrails, lack of stringers, and other deck related items

 Siding, wood rot, stucco cracking, windows, doors, soffits, fascia, lot drainage, driveways, walkways, landscaping, porches, patios, fencing and other related exterior items

 Damper, copper gas lines, gaps in firebricks, cracks in firebox, presence of glass doors, mesh screens and other fireplace related items